konopkalab/songbird_areax/README.md

 dataclustering.md: Markdown file of R code for analysis.

-MCX20_C_counttable.txt: Table of information exported from Seurat object used for analysis of the CS-shScr dataset.<br>
+MCX20_C_counttable.txt: Table of information exported from Seurat object used for analysis of the CS-shScr dataset.
   --Cell: Individual cell barcode<br>
   --UMIs: Number of unique molecular identifiers<br>
   --Genes: Number of genes<br>